erencelik/yt-music-chorus/README.md

 5. **Chorus** is mode of chorus detection.
 Default is true.
 6. **Repeat** is loop current song.
 Default is false.

+## Known Issues

+- If you want to enable extension functionality then player controls inside extension should be used.
+Playing songs through YouTube Music's own player will not trigger any features of extension instead extension will only be displaying song information like title, artist, duration, etc.

 ## Contact

 For any questions or feedback, please contact me at [erencelik.xyz](https://erencelik.xyz).